hautonjt/data-pipeline/docs/pipeline.md

 # Access OpenSearch dashboards

-To access the dashboards, navigate to http://localhost:32001.
+To access the dashboards, navigate to <a href="http://localhost:32001" target="_blank">http://localhost:32001</a>.
 Both the username and password to log in are set to the value `admin`.
 If you reach the screen below, then OpenSearch has been deployed successfully.
 We will return to OpenSearch dashboards later on.

 ![height:300px center](images/dashboards-intro.png)